Here are just a few of our almost and recent graduates, through the Class of 2000.

 In 2013, Miller Mobley (BA 2009) became the youngest photographer to shoot a Time magazine cover.
 Mobley has taken photos for The Hollywood Reporter, Billboard, ESPN, Esquire, Wired, GQ, People, Garden & Gun, A&E, National Geographic Channel, Disney, Paramount, TV Land, YouTube, CNN, Discovery Channel, History Channel, NBC, SYFY, TLC and Fox Searchlight, among others.
 His website with photos of Anthony Bourdain, Michelle Obama and other public figures is http://www.millermobley.com/.

-Michael Merry (BFA 2008) is a co-founder of PaperWorkers Local, an artists co-operative, exhibition space and the first publicly accessible printmaking facility in Birmingham, Alabama.
+Michael Merry (BFA 2008) is a co-founder of PaperWorkers Local, an artist co-operative, exhibition space and the first publicly accessible printmaking facility in Birmingham, Alabama.
 He is an instructor in drawing at UA.
-His art website is here.

 Viola Moten Ratliffe (BA 2008, ARH) is program manager for Bib & Tucker Sew-Op in Avondale, in east Birmingham, a nonprofit organization that teaches skills and provides economic opportunity for participants.
 Ratliffe is actively promoting programs like Quilting Activity Resource Kit (QUARK), which teaches fundamentals of quilting while slipping in mathematic concepts.
 Just after graduating from UA, she served as an intern at the Birmingham Museum of Art’s education department.
 For two years, Ratliffe also served as curator specialist for the Troy University Rosa Parks Museum, where she did everything from coordinating museum installation, liaising between artists and the museum, and implementing marketing, publicity strategies and public outreach programs.
 AtBowling Green State University, she was graduate coordinator for their art history docent program, chief coordinator of a visiting artists program and collections registrar for the Park West Gallery’s Collection of Fine Art.
 Most recently, Ratliffe started her own business, The Lovely Home Party, which specializes in handmade home and party decor.